 - Minimum credit score (very common with any loan these days)

-- Maximum loan to values (often times 80 percent but sometimes there are no restrictions)
+- Maximum loan to values (often times 80 percent but more and more there are no restrictions)

 - Must have a social security number and not a Tax Identification Number (also known as TIN or ITIN – this is not always the case)

-- US source of income that’s expected to continue for 3 years (this one can be the toughest to deal with)
+- US source of income that’s expected to continue for 3 years (this one can be the toughest to deal with because some underwriters assume that this means the visa must be good for another 3 years but that’s not necessarily true)

 - If using foreign currency only 75% of the currency value may be considered (this one is more rare than the others)